balajisr/learn/typescript-basics/typescript-basics.md

 ## Interface type

-Interface impose a certain structure of an object.
+Interface impose a certain structure to an object.

 ```typescript
 interface PersonInterface {